Captive-Studio/gitlab-ci/README.md

 **Configuration**

-This is the behavior if a `Makefile` exists.
+This is the default behavior if variable `BUILDER_WORKFLOW: makefile` of not set.

 The CI does not trigger any job based on detection.
 Every CI job is simply forwarded to the equivalent make target.